Amit Abraham: Works

-Abraham is also actively involved in offering psychological guidance and counseling via the internet to people.
+Abraham offers psychological guidance and counseling via the internet to people.
 He is offering guidance and counseling through the column of a national youth magazine Trailblazer.
 He is also the consultant for the local print and electronic media giving interviews and talks on various psychological aspects and issues.
-Abraham along with BIG 92.7 FM and Resonance conducted a week-long "Shine Under Pressure" motivational exercise in which children of various schools in Agra were addressed by him.
-He gave the students tips on handling stress, anxiety and tensions related with examination pressure and told them about the various ways in which they can enhance their learning and memorize better.
-He also counseled them for the various psychological problems they were facing.
+Abraham along with BIG 92.7 FM and Resonance conducted a week-long "Shine Under Pressure" motivational exercise for children from schools in Agra.